Charleston's last 2 Bi-Lo supermarkets set to close in April; liquidation sales to begin

 Starting discount amounts were not immediately available, but they generally begin in low percentages at grocery stores with closing sales and gradually increase until the shelves are empty.

-Parent company Southeastern Grocers is dismantling the Bi-Lo brand that got its start in the South Carolina Upstate in the early 1960s so the Jacksonville-based firm can concentrate on its other brands, including Winn-Dixie.
+Parent company Southeastern Grocers is phasing out Bi-Lo, which that got its start in the South Carolina Upstate in the early 1960s.
+The Jacksonville-based firm plans to concentrate on its other supermarket brands, namely Winn-Dixie.

 A Southeastern spokesman did not immediately respond for comment March 22.

-All of the remaining Bi-Lo stores in the state are expected to be phased out in April, with many of them sold to competitors and undergoing changeovers to new brands.
+All of the remaining Bi-Lo stores in the state are expected to go away in April, with many of them sold to competitors and undergoing changeovers to new brands.

-Five are in the Charleston area, including two stores in Summerville and one each in Edisto Beach, St. George and Walterboro.
+Five are in the Charleston area: two stores in Summerville and one each in Edisto Beach, St. George and Walterboro.

 Southeastern Grocers also struck deals last September to sell 18 other Bi-Lo stores in South Carolina and four in Georgia, along with a Harveys supermarket in Ridgeland.
 The parent of Lowes Foods bought most of them.